GModal/AUCOP/AUCOP-guitarToy16x/README.md

 It's evolved into something not-quite-so-low-impact, but that's due to moving from 8x to 16x oversampling.
 IMO the 16x version sounded so much better, the extra processing overhead is worth the cost.

-A custom distortion function uses the expr~ object, but mostly for a logic compare and not for crunching.
+A custom distortion function uses the expr~ object, but mostly a conditional statement and not for number crunching.

 The filtering is done before upsampling to conserve cpu cycles.
 It's also an unusual filter setup; it's somewhat counter-intuitive, but sounds pretty nice.
 It also includes an LFO sweep function.
 I included this to add some subtle "motion" to the sound, but it can give more overt effects (LFO wha, or phase shifting "like" sounds).